omkarium/rufendec/README.md

 5. If you did not specify a target directory, then make sure you don't stop the process in between.
    Allow the operation to fully complete.

-Ensure you provide the correct files for the operation you choose
+Ensure you provide the correct files for the operation you choose.
+Do some dummy tests before using on important files

 USE AT YOUR OWN RISK!